radiantearth/stac-api-spec/item-search/README.md

 - **Dependencies**: [STAC API - Core](../core)
 - **Examples**: [examples.md](examples.md)

-A search endpoint, linked to from the STAC landing page, provides the ability to query STAC [Item](../stac-spec/item-spec/README.md) objects across collections.
+A search endpoint provides the ability to query STAC [Item](../stac-spec/item-spec/README.md) objects across collections.
 It retrieves a group of Item objects that match the provided parameters, wrapped in an [ItemCollection](../fragments/itemcollection/README.md) (which is a